An Introduction to Neural Networks

 Once trained, the network generalizes its learning to new, unseen images.
 This ability to recognize patterns it hasn’t explicitly encountered demonstrates the strength of neural networks in solving complex recognition tasks.

-Components of a Neural Network:
+Components of a Neural Network

 Neural networks consist of interconnected nodes, often referred to as neurons or units, arranged in layers.
 Each neuron mimics the behavior of a biological neuron by taking inputs, applying weights and biases, processing the result through an activation function, and passing the output to subsequent neurons.
 Each connection has a weight, signifying its importance, and biases to adjust the input.
 These parameters are fine-tuned during training to optimize the network's performance.
 The primary components include: